score-json/nlohmann_json/TSF/trustable/statements/JLS-07.md

 references:
         - type: project_website
           url: "https://github.com/nlohmann/json/actions?query=event%3Apush+branch%3Adevelop"
-          description: "List of all pushes to the develop branch in nlohmann/json, showing that all commits are done by nlohmann and indicating that direct commits are not possible."
+          description: "List of all pushes to the develop branch of the nlohmann/json library, showing that all commits are done by @nlohmann and indicating that direct commits are not possible."
 evidence:
         type: https_response_time
         configuration: